-Activity Evidence that supports this approach Challenge number(s) addressed School Led Tuition Data driven targeted interventions will take place across the school including small group interventions.
-'Yipiyap' (NTP) Tuition in place to support English, Maths, as a funded alternative to school led tuition.
+Activity Evidence that supports this approach Challenge number(s) addressed School Led Tuition Data driven targeted interventions will take place across the school including small group interventions with targeted students.
 Tutoring is one of the most effective ways to accelerate student progress.
 Evidence suggests that small group and one-one tuition can boost progress by 3 to 5 months per pupil.
-We want to extend this catch-up opportunity to students whose education has been impacted the most by covid-19 pandemic. https://educationendowmentfoundation.org.uk/education-evidence/teaching-learning-toolkit/mentoring PP students are on average 9 months behind non PP peers on entry to secondary school (NFER 2022) 1, 2, 3, 4, 5, 6 Continue to fund ACE Youth Trust ACE Youth Trust is a registered charity run by a board of volunteer Trustees from the Ashbourne area.
-ACE aims "to provide recreational/leisure activities and support/guidance" to young people aged 11-19 1, 2, 3, 4, 5, 6
+We want to extend this catch-up opportunity to students whose education has been impacted the most by covid-19 pandemic.
+1, 2, 3, 4, 5, 6 Targeted support through Department Interventions and the use of external platforms such as Sparx, The Day, Educake, Reading Tests, NGRT, 1-1 Specific and tailored academic interventions specifically for KS4 student outcomes monitored by HODs and SLT Links.
+TA 1-1 mentorship for targeted PP/SEND/LAC students https://educationendowmentfounda tion.org.uk/educationevidence/teac hing-learning-toolkit/mentoring PP students are on average 9 months behind non PP peers on entry to secondary school (NFER 2022) 1,2,3,4,5,6 Continue to fund ACE Youth Trust .
+Track, monitor and evaluate the impact this is having on individual students.
+ACE Youth Trust is a registered charity run by a board of volunteer Trustees from the Ashbourne area.
+ACE aims "to provide recreational/leisure activities and support/guidance" to young people aged 11-19 "intended to help them grow as individuals and improve their quality of life" (Trust Deed of Amendment 18 July 2010).
+1, 2, 3, 4, 5, 6

-"intended to help them grow as individuals and improve their quality of life" (Trust Deed of Amendment 18 July 2010).
-Fund NGRT, Reading Testing Programme, and The Day Ensuring all students have accessed the tools to support Reading comprehension strategies, which focus on the learners' understanding of written test, are rated as high impact on the EEF Toolkit.
+Fund NGRT, Reading Testing Programme, and The Day Ensuring all students have access the tools to support Reading comprehension strategies, which focus on the learners' understanding of written test, are rated as high impact on the EEF Toolkit.
 Literacy is a key to learning across all subjects in secondary school and a strong predictor of outcomes in later life.
 1, 2, 3, 4, 5, 6 Assertive Mentoring Formalise assertive mentoring with staff mentors including SLT.
 Every Senior Leader will mentor at least two students, other staff members will be invited to volunteer to mentor PP students.
 The Hurworth model stresses the difference between soft (traditional) and hard (assertive) mentoring and sites this distinction as the key to improvement.
 They outlined the major characteristics of the two types of mentoring in the seminar.
 Soft/traditional mentoring is relationship based, open to manipulation (excuses and half truths) and student led (the student explains the problems and sympathy is given).
-Hard/assertive mentoring is based on evidence (the student is confronted with LSIS Research predicted grades) and direct interventions (focused on the causes of under-achievement) EEF Research suggests the longer a student has been FSM the wider the gap compared to Non-PP students.
-1, 2, 3, 4, 5, 6 Use Assertive Mentoring to reduce the number of suspensions and improve absence
+Hard/assertive mentoring is based on evidence (the student is confronted with LSIS Research predicted grades) and direct interventions (focused on the causes of under- achievement) 1, 2, 3, 4, 5, 6 CALM Room A CALM room has been established creating an environment for students finding it difficult to cope with school structures and systems.
+This support is bespoke to every student and is monitored fortnightly with the SENCO.
+HOY /HOD/ SLT monitoring of work provided and streamlined process to aid student learning.
+Small group tuition T&L Toolkit Strand Education Endowment Foundation EEF Mentoring T&L Toolkit Education Endowment Foundations EEF

-Wider strategies (for example, related to attendance, behaviour, wellbeing)
+Wider strategies (for example, related to attendance, behaviour, wellbeing) SGA KBO LWR

-Budgeted cost: £50,000
+Budgeted cost: £80,000